cy00p/cy00p.github.io/content/blogs/chasing-flags-01082025.md

 We discover the `/debug` path, which is kind of interesting.
 When we make a GET request to that path, we get our IP address returned to us and some interesting info:
 ![debug_endpoint](../../src/assets/01082025/22.png)

 From that text, we get a hint that this `/debug` path was probably supposed to be disabled, since it might interfere with the login page somehow.
 After giving it some thought, I decided to test out various HTTP methods on that path, and the response to a `POST request` was intriguing:
 ![post_response_debug](../../src/assets/01082025/23.png)

 The POST method is enabled, and is asking us to provide an IP address.
 Based on the previous sign in requests, the content type was `x-www-form-urlencoded` , so we can set that header and provide the IP address in the data field (using `curl`, we don’t have to set the content type though):
 ![adding_ip_address](../../src/assets/01082025/24.png)

 Our IP address has been added to the database, but what does that mean?
 Let’s try to visit the login page, and try to login again, this time we enter a random username and password, but without solving the captcha:
 ![back_to_login_page](../../src/assets/01082025/25.png)

 Apparently, the error we get is invalid credentials, and not invalid captcha.
 So setting our ip address in the debug endpoint helped us bypass the captcha.
-One problem solved, now the monster awaits.
+One problem solved, another challenge awaits.
 So, what we can do from here?

 #### SQL Injection
 In BurpSuite, when we try to login, having scrapped off the data fields with captcha info, and without setting the IP in the debug path, we get a `500 Error` Response: